Ideas For Teaching Writing

 1. Work on hand-eye coordination with craft projects.

 2. Work on skills one at a time.
-Letter Height, Spacing, Slants, and Line Alignment.
+Letter Height, Spacing, Slants, and Line

 3. Once all skills are mastered begin to group skills together.